The Year-god’s Daughter

 He thought of other tales he’d heard.

-It was hinted that on Crete, there was one blade that opened the veins of neither beast nor damsel.
+It was hinted that on Crete, there was one blade that opened the veins of neither beast nor virgin.
 It was reserved for the holiest sacrifice.

 He shivered again as his mind formed the words.